Vis4Sense/student-projects/2023-2024/readme.md

  |requirement list   |       |       |         |        |         |        |
  |...                |       |       |         |        |         |        |

+# 27 Nov 2023

+Muhamad

+## Todo
+- Muhamad
+  - create a issue on refinitive trading and export news: summarise the information and status

 # 24 Nov 2023
 - Ziyue: help user build a knowledge (sub)graph related to his/her research